anna-dang/mod05-capstone-NLP/README.md

 **Business Solution:**

-*Objective*

-Build a communication management tool to flag dissatisfied guests for rapid recovery by staff
+*Objective*: Build a communication management tool to flag dissatisfied guests for rapid recovery by staff

-*Method*

-Classify text by  sentiment using hotel review data
+*Method*: Classify text by  sentiment using hotel review data

-*Success Criteria*

-Maximize recall to catch all target (negative) communication
+*Success Criteria*: Maximize recall to catch all target (negative) communication

 ---